mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 if so desired.

 The source is in the `src` folder.
-Source will be found in `src` or in any of the `src` subfolders.
+Source will be found in `src` or in any of the its subfolders.
 A source file anywhere else will not be picked up by `mulle-sde reflect` and will therefore not be built.
 (You can change the default behaviour later)